loveencounterflow/pipedreams/README.md

   where applicable. *When a callback is used, elected datoms are not sent down the pipeline*, which makes `$collect()` act a bit like `$filter()`.

-`$collect()` will send on collected data when any of these conditions is met:
+`$collect()` will send on collected data (or call the callback) when any data has been collected at all, and any of these conditions is met:

-* When the stream has ended and any data has been collected;
+* When the stream has ended;
 * when a collect signal (a `~collect` datom) has been received;
-* when it has collected one or more pieces of data and encounters a datom that it is not configured to collect.
+* when it encounters a datom that it is not configured to collect.

 The last rule ensures that the 'integrity' of the data stream—the sequence of events—remains undisturbed by `$collect()`; if you send, say, datoms with